antmicro/jetson-nano-baseboard/README.rst

 BSP
 ---

-The baseboard's IO interfaces are supported in the standard `Linux for Tegra (L4T) BSPs <https://developer.nvidia.com/embedded/linux-tegra>`_ provided by NVIDIA for Jetson Xavier NX / Nano.
-The BSP should work with the open source Jetson Nano / Xavier NX Baseboard out of the box.
+The baseboard's I/O interfaces are supported in the standard `Linux for Tegra (L4T) BSPs <https://developer.nvidia.com/embedded/linux-tegra>`_ provided by NVIDIA for Jetson Nano / Xavier NX / TX2 NX.
+The BSP should work with the Open Source Jetson Baseboard out of the box.
 However, to use the baseboard with various cameras and other accessories you may need to make modifications.
-If you plan to use the board with Allied Vision `Alvium <https://www.alliedvision.com/en/products/embedded-vision-solutions/alvium-camera-modules-for-embedded-and-machine-vision-applications.html>`_ image sensors, there is a ``linux-patches`` directory, which contains patch files that add support for the Allied Vision cameras for this baseboard with the Nano NX module.
+If you plan to use the board with Allied Vision `Alvium <https://www.alliedvision.com/en/products/embedded-vision-solutions/alvium-camera-modules-for-embedded-and-machine-vision-applications.html>`_ image sensors, there is a ``linux-patches`` directory, which contains patch files that add support for the Allied Vision cameras for this baseboard with the Jetson Nano NX module.
 The patches are named with the L4T release and can be applied to corresponding branches of the Linux `repository <https://github.com/alliedvision/linux_nvidia_jetson>`_ released by Allied Vision.
 Antmicro's services involve BSP development so you can hire us to the necessary modifications for you.